Clinical Experience

 • Day camps

-Fieldwork is completed in a variety of settings with several different populations and diagnoses.
+Fieldwork is completed in a variety of settings with many different populations and diagnoses.
 Some experiences you may encounter during your Fieldwork could include:

-• Working with a premature baby in a neonatal intensive care unit (NICU) to address development of oral-motor skills, positioning, sensory stimulation and family/caregiver training.
+• Working with a premature baby in a neonatal intensive care unit (NICU) to address the development of oral-motor skills, positioning, sensory stimulation, and family/caregiver training.

 • Seeing a school-age child with a developmental delay in his school for handwriting, gross and fine motor skills, play and school skills, and environmental adaptation so that he can better participate in school activities and with his peers.

-• Seeing a construction worker who was injured on the job in an outpatient setting for strength, range of motion and work environment adaptations, so he can return to his job.
+• Seeing a construction worker injured on the job in an outpatient setting for strength, range of motion, and work environment adaptations, so he can return to his job.

 • Seeing a terminally ill cancer patient in his home to address quality of life issues.